jellekralt/angular2-upgrade-starter/README.md

 ```

 ## Assignment
-* Rewrite the app to Angular 2
+* Rewrite the app to Angular 2 (Use index-angular2.html as a starting point)
 * BONUS: Make the tasks editable